opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ============

-Anuket provides a infrastructure deployment options, which are able to be installed to host virtualised network functions (VNFs).
+Anuket provides a infrastructure deployment options, which are able to be installed to host virtualised network functions (VNFs) and cloud network functions (CNFs).
-This document intends to help users of the platform leverage the features and capabilities delivered by Anuket.
+This document intends to help users leverage the features and capabilities delivered by Anuket.

 Feature Overview